 - Areas of interest Medical Science, Cell and Molecular Biology, Genetics, Biomedical Science

-- Proficiently locate and use web-based and literature-based resources to investigate hypotheses in the field of human genetics.
+- Access and utilise web-based and literature-based resources in the field of human disease genetics and pathophysiology.

-- Take-home assignments that extend on lecturer-lead tutorials.
+- Take-home assignments and quizzes that extend lecturer-lead tutorials.
 Comprise of short answers relating to interpretation of prescribed research articles, or specific topics and questions set by the lecturer.
-(3 assignments, 10% each; total 30%) (LO 1-3)
+(36) [LO 2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.